BG1992/BlackHole/README.md

 2) Download and unzip blackhole_scores.csv file.
 3) Place images and blackhole_scores.csv file in some folder ('D://' in my case), update folder variable in blackhole_gui.py file.
 4) Make sure tkinter library is imported.
 I was using version 8.6.
 5) Run the script blackhole_gui.py.
-Around a minute is needed to get scores from the csv file.
+Around 1-2 minutes are needed to get scores from the csv file.
 6) Enjoy ;)